E D U C A T I O N | R E S E A R C H | E X T E N S I O N

 Update on summer and winter stress research on various turfgrass species – Dr. Emily Holm and her research team will discuss their progress on abiotic stress research projects ranging from summer drought stress to winterkill.
 The rainout shelter field will be highlighted.

 Hydroponic putting green system – Mike Rabe will discuss the 1st research season of the hydroponic putting green that compares subsurface irrigation of variable depth putting greens to conventional USGA variable depth putting greens.

 Lawn and Athletic Fields Turf Research Tour (9 – 11 am):

-On the disease walk participants will learn how to identify the common turfgrass diseases and management options for common diseases including: dollar spot, brown patch, crown-rotting anthracnose, red thread, and pythium blight and root-rot.
-On the weed walk participants will learn how to identify the common turfgrass weeds and the best cultural and herbicide control options.
-The walk will include discussion of best management practices both with and without herbicides to ensure high turfgrass quality and most importantly customer satisfaction.
+Nancy Dykema will lead participants on the disease diagnostic walk.
+Participants will learn how to identify the common turfgrass diseases and management options for common diseases including: dollar spot, brown patch, crown-rotting anthracnose, red thread, and pythium blight and root-rot.
+The diagnostic walk will include discussion of best management practices both with and without fungicides to ensure high turfgrass quality and most importantly customer satisfaction.

 MSU Athletic Fields Tour (12:00 – 2:00 pm)

 The MSU athletic field tour is returning to field day and will visit Spartan Stadium and the baseball, softball, and soccer facility.
 Andy Flynn the head athletic field manager will lead the tour of the facilities.
 Discussion will include different establishment techniques used, herbicide recommendations for establishment during summer, and fertilizer programs to hasten establishment, along with management techniques used throughout the various sport seasons.
 Transportation to/from Spartan Stadium will be provided.

 The History of Pesticides and MDARD Rules and Regulations Update (12:00 – 2:00 pm)